 Remote operating represents deception, if not outright cheating, on a world-wide industrial scale.
-The unsuspecting "hands-on" operators usually have no idea, and will not know in advance, that they are having anything other than RF-all-the-way QSOs, that their transmissions are being relayed over the internet to the remote operator, and that the QSOs would not be possible without first connecting to, and then communicating over, those external networks.
+The unsuspecting "hands-on" operators usually have no idea, and will not know in advance, that they are having anything other than RF-all-the-way QSOs, that their transmissions are being relayed over external commercial networks to the remote operator, and that the QSOs would not be possible without first connecting to, and then communicating over, those external networks.

 In effect, remote QSOs are counterfeit or fakes.
 They may be high-quality fakes, indistinguishable from the real thing, but they are fakes nevertheless.
 As such, they are devalued.

 Remote operation, no matter how impressive the technology, how pressing the operator's personal circumstances or how altruistic his/her motives, is neither clever nor progressive.
-On the contrary, it is dumb, it is selfish, and it serves only to undermine ham radio by suggesting that it is perfectly acceptable to connect to the internet rather than face up to local or personal difficulties.
+On the contrary, it is dumb, it is selfish, and it serves only to undermine ham radio by suggesting that it is perfectly acceptable to communicate over external networks rather than face up to local or personal difficulties.

 If you're a remote operator, then however you fondly imagine or prefer to describe your activities, they are unlikely to be anything other than amateur hybrid-communications.
 In turn, remote operators are amateur hybrid-communications operators.
 Those who claim otherwise are in denial of the fact that QSOs take place between people.

 Here is something that anyone will understand.

 A QSO between two operators on CQ100 or HamSphere?
 Well, that is 100% internet.

 A QSO between a remote operator and a hands-on operator?
 Well, that is simultaneously less than 100% ham radio, and less than 100% internet.